Montana/heat-cli/README.md

 - [z] - check weather
 - [c] - usage

 So you'd run `heat -z` to get the weather as an example.
-This is what `heat -z' looks like:
+This is what `heat -z` looks like:

 <img width="895" alt="Screen Shot 2022-07-20 at 4 51 05 PM" src="https://user-images.githubusercontent.com/20936398/180101609-85896117-d40b-43a9-bf37-640154c628eb.png">